Developed by Administrators for Administrators

 The IAL is a four term, 24-credit program including 9 credit hours of practicum (360 hours).

-- Coursework begins Week One of summer school, meeting each afternoon the first week.
+- Coursework begins Week One of summer school, meeting each afternoon for three weeks.

 - Classes during the school year meet one weekend of each month, Friday evening and all day Saturday.